Chelsea DeBoer Shocked Over ‘RHOBH’ Drama: ‘Teen Mom’ Star Hooked On Bravo?

 It sounds like Chelsea DeBoer was surprised and shocked that things would take such a drastic turn during Tuesday’s episode.
 Many fans were, especially when Lisa Rinna dropped the cocaine bomb.
 Of course, Chelsea DeBoer is a reality star herself, but the show she’s on is way different than The Real Housewives of Beverly Hills.

-If cocaine was an issue on Teen Mom 2, people may be very judgmental because the show is about young mothers and the small children.
+If cocaine was an issue on Teen Mom 2, people might be very judgmental because the show is about young mothers and the small children.
 Plus, Dr. Drew would probably work with the girls if drug use was an issue.
 It has already been brought up once when Leah Messer was taking anxiety pills and passing out randomly.
 But Chelsea may be watching The Real Housewives of Beverly Hills as a guilty pleasure.

 What do you think of Chelsea DeBoer’s tweet about watching The Real Housewives of Beverly Hills?
 Are you surprised that she’s hooked on Bravo or are you surprised that she watches reality television considering she’s a reality star herself?